AdobeDocs/experience-manager-65.ja-JP/help/sites-administering/security-service-users.md

    </node>
    ```

-1. Reference the Sling initial content in the configuration of the `maven-bundle-plugin` in the `pom.xml` of your bundle. 例:
+1. Reference the Sling initial content in the configuration of the `maven-bundle-plugin` in the `pom.xml` of your bundle. 例：

    ```xml
    <Sling-Initial-Content>